Quantum-selected configuration interaction with time-evolved state: Numerical results

 \subsection{Performance of time-average TE-QSCI}

 We investigate the performance of time-average QSCI in this subsection.
-First, in Table~\ref{tab:infinitetimeaveragecomparison}, we compare the accuracy of energy obtained for the infinite-time average calculated according to Eq.~\eqref{eq:infinitetimeaverage} with that of single-time TE-QSCI at the optimal time.
-The time evolution operator is simulated exactly without Trotterization, and the $R$ computational basis states (electron configurations) with the largest amplitudes are picked up to construct the subspace.
+First, in Table~\ref{tab:infinitetimeaveragecomparison}, we compare the accuracy of the energy obtained for the infinite-time average calculated according to Eq.~\eqref{eq:infinitetimeaverage} with that of single-time TE-QSCI with the Hartree-Fock initial state at the optimal time.
+The time-evolution operator is simulated exactly without Trotterization, and the $R$ computational basis states (electron configurations) with the largest amplitudes are picked up to construct the subspace.
 The results in Table~\ref{tab:infinitetimeaveragecomparison} indicate that the infinite-time-average TE-QSCI is not as accurate as single-time QSCI at the optimal time.
 GS-QSCI using the same $R$ can reach the precision of $10^{-3}$ Hartree, but the infinite-time-average TE-QSCI is not equivalent to it because the overlap between the initial state and the exact ground state is not unity and the effect of other excited states is present.